ten-protocol/go-ten/design/bridge_design.md

 ```

 Any contract or user can call the `publishMessage` function.
 Any message passed will be bound to its sender so contracts cannot simply impersonate one another.
 As messages are not stored, but rather emitted as events all of our synchronization behind the scenes will happen inside of the `Enclave`.
 It will be subscribed to those events.
-* When a block from `L1` arrives and creates such events, the enclave will submit them to the `L2` contract.
+* When a block from `L1` arrives and creates `MessagePublished` events, the enclave will submit them as messages to the inbox of the `L2` contract.
 This enables the `L2 smart contracts` to use/consume messages from `L1`.
 * When a transaction on the `L2` results in `LogMessagePublished`, the event will automatically be added to the rollup header by the `Enclave`.
 Then the management contract will submit them to the `MessageBus` or they will directly be exposed.